Close $5K Website Deals Without a Sales Team

 I lost a $12,000 project because I wouldn’t shut up.

 Your job isn’t to convince anyone.
-It’s to find the people who already need what you build and show them you understand their problem better than they do.
+It’s to find people who already need what you build and show them you understand their problem better than they do.
 That’s a diagnostic skill, not a charisma skill.
-Most developers are actually good at it once they stop trying to pitch.
+Most developers are good at it once they stop trying to pitch.

 The Lead Qualification System That Saves You Hours